 The runaway growth and performance in 2021 is going to be hard to repeat.
-However, while some tailwinds are likely to subside there are reasons to expect further progress this year, not least the ongoing health of the economy.
+However, while the first weeks of 2022 have provided ample demonstration of the market volatility we could expect for markets, there are reasons to expect further progress, not least the ongoing health of the economy.